 12. Telluride Town Park Stage, Telluride

 Telluride’s Town Park Stage hosts some of Colorado’s most rewarding concerts and festivals, with the Telluride Bluegrass Festival being chief among them.
-2020’s lineup won’t be announced until the end of this year, but former headliners include Brandi Carlile, Emmylou Harris, Yonder Mountain String Band, Nickel Creek, Ray Lamontagne, Andrew Bird, Steve Martin & The Steep Canyon Rangers, and loads of other internationally fawned-over artists since launching in 1974.
+Former headliners include Brandi Carlile, Emmylou Harris, Yonder Mountain String Band, Nickel Creek, Ray Lamontagne, Andrew Bird, Steve Martin & The Steep Canyon Rangers, and loads of other internationally fawned-over artists since launching in 1974.

 Set between the town of Telluride and pristine southwestern Colorado mountains, Town Park Stage offers audiences a more intimate experience than they can get at Red Rocks in a remarkable outdoor setting.